OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

 ---
 title: Passing data and messages to a dialog box from its host page
-description: 'Learn how to pass data to a dialog from the host page by using the messageChild and DialogParentMessageReceived APIs' ms.date: 03/11/2020
+description: 'Learn how to pass data to a dialog from the host page by using the messageChild and DialogParentMessageReceived APIs.' ms.date: 04/16/2020
 localization_priority: Normal
 ---